theupdateframework/taps/candidate-tuf-versions.md

 version numbers so that they can be parsed and compared across implementations.

 To address the second issue of accessing a compatible version, there are three possible approaches.
-First, each repository could maintain multiple TUF versions while the clients only maintain one version.
-In this case, TUF clients could not use metadata from multiple repositories unless they all support the same TUF version (Use Case 4).
-In the second approach, each client could maintain multiple versions while the repositories each maintain a single version.
-In this case, if a repository upgrades to a new TUF version, clients will be unable to perform updates until support for the new version is added (Use Case 1).
-The third option is to support multiple versions on both clients and repositories.
-This option allows the clients and repositories to be upgraded independently to support all use cases.
+First, each repository could maintain sets of metadata that implement multiple TUF versions while the clients only implement one TUF specification version.
+In this case, TUF clients could not use metadata from multiple repositories unless they all generate metadata that supports the same TUF version (Use Case 4).
+In the second approach, each client could maintain multiple versions that implement different versions of the TUF specification while the repositories each generate metadata following a single TUF specification version.
+In this case, if a repository upgrades to support a new TUF version, clients will be unable to perform updates until support for the new version is added to the client (Use Case 1).
+The third option is to implement support for multiple TUF versions on both clients and repositories.
+This option allows clients and repositories to be upgraded to support new versions of the TUF specification independently and supports all use cases mentioned in this TAP.

-The specification that follows adopts the third option, and supports version changes on both clients and repositories.
+This TAP adopts the third option, and describes procedures for both clients and repositories to implement multiple TUF specification versions at the same time.
 This requires both clients and repositories to maintain multiple versions of the TUF spec, as well as changes to the way repositories store metadata and clients parse this metadata.

 For repositories, this means continuing support for old TUF versions for some period of time after upgrading.
-This grace period gives the client time to upgrade to a new specification version.
-Versions with breaking changes are kept in separate directories that allow a client to choose the most recent metadata they support.
-To save space, target files should remain in the parent directory on the repository.
-The metadata files (in directories according to their spec version) can point to target files relative to the parent directory.
+This grace period gives existing clients that implement old versions of the TUF specification time to implement support for a new specification version.
+Repositories achieve this using a directory structure with a directory for each supported TUF specification version.
+These directories contain metadata that supports the given TUF specification version.
+Using these directories, a client is able to choose the most recent metadata they support.
+More details about this directory structure are contained in the [specification](#how-a-repository-updates).

-On the client side, this TAP also requires maintenance of multiple specification versions to allow for communication with various repositories.
+On the client side, this TAP also requires maintenance of multiple versions that support different TUF specification versions to allow for communication with various repositories.
 To do so, it is recommended that clients maintain functions that can be used to validate metadata from previous TUF specification versions.
 These functions allow a